OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

 ## Filesystem operations

 ### `build`
-Will build the current directory unless changed via `chdir` in release and debug setting.
-Optional it has a project field if you only want to build one project.
-One can also modify the build tool and specify that in a extra field.
+Will build the current directory unless changed via `chdir` in release and debug settings.
+Optionally it has a project field if you only want to build one project.
+One can also modify the build tool and specify that in an extra field.

 | Setting Parameter | Type   | Description                                                  |
 | ----------------- | ------ | ------------------------------------------------------------ |